 Also known as the Fort Myers Airport, Southwest Florida International Airport offers four pet relief areas, all of which are outside.
 This poses something of an extra barrier as pre-security pet relief stations require travelers already in the airport to pass through security to access the facility.
 RSW, however, is a single-runway airport, meaning airplane and passenger traffic is generally less intense than at, say, the Orlando airport.
 Though exiting a secured area for a pet relief station can take quite a bit of time, rest assured that re-entering the airport will be relatively quick.

 Two Southwest Florida International Airport pet relief areas are located on either side of the terminal building on the lower level.
 The other two are located on either side of the parking garage, just across the street from baggage claim.

-Accessing the Fort Myers Airport Pet Relief Areas
+Terminal Guide for Fort Myers Airport Pet Relief Areas

 The map below is useful for determining which pet relief station is closest to your location.
 Below, we have added location descriptors and access information for each area.

 - To access the pet relief stations on either side of the terminal building, exit through Door 1 and turn left or through Door 6 and turn right.
 These locations are next to the gazebo and loading dock, respectively.

 - To access the relief areas, exit through Door 1 or Door 6 and cross the street.
 These locations are on either side of the parking garage and rental car agency booths.

 RSW Airport Pet Relief Area Map